erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 ./gradlew wrapper --gradle-version=#{:gradleVersion} --gradle-distribution-sha256-sum=#{:gradleDistributionSha256Sum}
 ```

-You can learn more about the Gradle Wrapper in the Gradle documentation: https://docs.gradle.org/current/userguide/gradle_wrapper.html
+You can learn more about [the Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in the Gradle documentation.

 ### 3. Publish Gradle build scans